 Well, here’s a tip: If your pimples are generally concentrated around your chin and on your cheeks, or if they tend to happen in clusters once or twice a month, your habits might not be the problem.
-In fact, if you’re in your twenties and thirties and still struggling with breakouts, you could be dealing with a totally different cause of acne: hormones.
+In fact, if you’re in your twenties and thirties and still struggling with breakouts, it’s likely your acne is caused by a common culprit: hormones.

 What causes hormonal acne?

-It’s natural for hormone levels in your body to fluctuate.
-For instance, during your menstrual cycle, it’s normal for your body to produce more testosterone, which can trigger hormonal acne breakouts.
+It’s natural and perfectly normal for hormone levels in your body to fluctuate.
+For instance, during your menstrual cycle, it’s normal for your body to produce experience a surge in hormone levels, which can trigger acne breakouts.
 Aside from menstruation, a range of other situations (ovulation, polycystic ovarian syndrome, birth control, menopause, and pregnancy, to name a few) can cause hormonal acne flare-ups as well.
 Increases in androgen levels can also cause breakouts, and this increase can be explained by adrenal gland abnormalities, ovarian tumors, or anabolic steroids, among other factors.
 Even heightened stress can increase cortisol levels, which may throw your hormones off-kilter and cause breakouts.

-At its most basic level, hormonal acne is different from other acne because it’s caused by chemicals inside your body rather than factors outside the body.
-We know that unwashed pillowcases, air pollution, build up on makeup tools, eating habits, dirty exercise gear, and over-exfoliating can lead to acne-causing bacteria clogging pores and triggering breakouts.
+At its most basic level, hormonal acne is different from other acne because it’s caused by a fluctuation of chemicals inside your body rather than factors outside the body.
+We know that unwashed pillowcases, air pollution, bacterial build up on makeup tools, poor eating habits, dirty exercise gear, and over-exfoliating can increase the opportunity for acne causing bacteria to clog pores and trigger breakouts.
 Even though it’s psychological, we understand that not being able to physically see the causes of your acne makes it that much more frustrating.

 How can I tell if I have hormonal acne?

 Visually identifying hormonal acne will likely differ depending on your age.
-If you’ve just hit puberty, you’ll probably see hormonal breakouts develop in the T-zone.
-Your T-zone includes your forehead, nose, and chin — the area literally forms a capital “T” on your face.
-If your acne follows this pattern, it’s likely a result of the strong hormone fluctuation that’s an unfortunate status quo during puberty.
+If you’ve just hit puberty, you’ll see hormonal breakouts develop across your entire face.

 If you’re in your twenties or older, your hormonal acne will likely be concentrated around the lower third of your face — usually around the bottoms of your cheeks and jaw and on the chin.
 Hormonal acne can appear in the form of blackheads, whiteheads and smaller pimples, but it’s more likely to rear its head as deeper, more painful cysts that don’t have a visible head but are tender and sore to the touch.